 - add in beneficial spices like the wonder anti-inflammatory spice turmeric.
 Also, ginger, cinnamon, garlic.

 - take Omegas or krill oil (high in the powerful antioxidant astaxanthin).

 - use grass fed butter, coconut oil, olive oil and avocado.
 Avoid the vegetable oils.

 - avoid soda and sugary drinks!
 Avoid excess coffee.

 - do a liver detox!
 I provide you with the perfect plan in my ebook.
 Click here for more.

-Sleep 8 hours!
+Sleep 8 hours.
+Get tips for improving your sleep here.
 Enjoy your life and maintain healthy relationships.
 Get therapy if needed.
 Don’t work too much.
 Exercise.
 Do enjoyable and stress relieving activities, whether that’s knitting, gardening, singing, photography, whatever.